rahel-yekoye/rahel-yekoye/README.md

 Hi there 👋

- 🌱 I’m currently learning at bahir dar university
+ 🌱 I’m currently learning at bahir dar university<br/>

- 👯 I’m looking to collaborate on projects on softwarevengineering
+ 👯 I’m looking to collaborate on projects on softwarevengineering<br/>

  📫 How to reach me: ryekoye@gmail.com